glow-protocol/glow-contracts/contracts/lotto/README.md

-# Glow Savings Protocol Contracts
+# Glow Protocol Lotto Contract

 This monorepository contains the source code for the smart contract implementing Glow Lotto Protocol on the [Terra](https://terra.money) blockchain.